sindresorhus/eslint-plugin-unicorn/docs/rules/error-message.md

-# Enforce passing a `message` value when throwing an error
+# Enforce passing a `message` value when throwing a built-in error object

-This rule enforces a `message` value to be passed in when throwing an instance of an `Error` object, which leads to more readable code.
+This rule enforces a `message` value to be passed in when throwing an instance of a built-in `Error` object, which leads to more readable and better debuggable code.

 ## Fail